triggermesh/test-infra/perf/tools/attackr/README.md

         Frequency of requests in events/s (default 1000) -m string
         Mode of operation (default "constant")
+  -o string
-  -s uint
+        File to write vegeta's binary results to, if defined -s uint
         Size of the events' data in bytes (default 2048) -t duration